-In addition, VUMC Program Directors are required to document verification of program completion for all graduation residents and fellows within 30 days of receiving the appropriate release, provide verification of an individual trainee's completion upon the trainee's request.
-Program directors should also provide, after the appropriate release is signed, residency education and summative performance evaluations to other requesting residency and fellowship programs for any House Staff who may leave the program prior to completion of their education or on completion of the program.
+For House Staff completing their program or transferring from VUMC to another program, VUMC Program Directors are required to document verification of program completion or final status for all graduating or transferring residents and fellows within 30 days of receiving the appropriate release.
+They must also provide verification of an individual trainee's completion within 30 days of receiving the appropriate release upon the trainee's request.

+Program directors should also provide, after the appropriate release is signed, residency final summative evaluations to other requesting residency and fellowship programs for any House Staff who may leave the program prior to completion of their education or on completion of the program.
+Program Directors must provide the final summative evaluation to House Staff within 30 days of completion of the program.

-U. ELECTIVE AWAY ROTATIONS (DOMESTIC AND INTERNATIONAL)
+ELECTIVE AWAY ROTATIONS (DOMESTIC AND INTERNATIONAL)

 The Office of Graduate Medical Education will consider Away Rotations for House Staff as approved by the Program Director and the ACGME DIO as part of the educational training program.
-Advance planning and careful coordination with your program director and program coordinator is necessary for all the items that must be in place prior to an away rotation.
+Advance planning and careful coordination with your program director and program coordinator are necessary for all the items that must be in place prior to an away rotation.
 Please follow the link for additional information on the timeline and process: (https://gme.app.vumc.org/GHEPortal.)